mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Custom component

-To add more items you can opt not to use the column menu component exposed by us and pass a totally new column menu component using `ColumnMenu` grid slot.
+To customize even more like adding custom items you can opt not to use the column menu component exposed by us and pass a totally new column menu component using `ColumnMenu` grid slot.

 {{"demo": "CustomColumnMenuGrid.js", "bg": "inline"}}